Should you mow before winter, when it’s cold, or after the winter season is gone?

 Deciding on the best time to mow your lawn is a daunting task for most homeowners.
 It’s recommended to cut before the fall frost and up to 2 weeks after the last spring frost to resume mowing.

-Frost can damage fresh cut grass and lead to grass rot, patches of dead grass, yellowing or browning grass, and poor greening up in spring.
+Will frost damage fresh cut grass?
+Yes, Frost can damage fresh cut grass which can lead to grass rot, patches of dead grass, yellowing or browning grass, and poor greening up in spring.
 Grass doesn’t grow when temperatures drop or repair itself after mowing, something that can expose it to frost damage.

 In this detailed article, we delve into how frost can damage your turf, the ideal time to mow your grass, and some ways to reduce frost damage.

 Frost occurs when the temperatures go below 32 degrees, and freeze happens in the blades of your lawn.